ethanhuangcst/pen.ai/Docs/UI-Components/req-mac-ui.md

 ## User Story 5

-As a PenAI user, I want window controls to handle user input correctly so that I can interact with the app efficiently
+As a Pen user, I want window controls to handle user input correctly so that I can interact with the app efficiently

 ### Acceptance Criteria